How to Fix A Dehumidifier That’s Freezing Up: 5 Steps

 How so?

-If your dehumidifier is freezing up, there’s a very good chance that not enough air is being pulled in through the filters, causing the coils to work harder than they should.
+If your Dehumidifier is freezing up, there’s a very good chance that not enough air is being pulled in through the filters, causing the coils to work harder than they should.

 Solution: Carefully remove the filter, clean it with dish soap under running water, and let it dry completely.